tierable/Stasis/README.md

 ## The (Android) problem
 Android user interface classes (`Activity`s, `Fragment`s, etc) provide a (limited) mechanism to save important bits of the UI state (the `onSavedInstanceState(Bundle)` and `onRestoreInstanceState(Bundle)` mechanism).
 However, in practice this is not comprehensive enough to fully restore the UI.
-There's flags that aren't commonly known (like `freezesText` for `TextView`s), information that can't normally be accessed, or information that is not appropriately stored in a `Bundle`.
+There's flags that aren't commonly known by developers (like `freezesText` for `TextView`s), data that can't normally be accessed, or other things that can't be stored properly in a `Bundle` (like adapters, etc).

 Stasis provides an Android specialisation with sensible defaults for UI state preservation.

 ## Usage
 Stasis uses a similar approach to [Jake Wharton's ButterKnife](https://github.com/JakeWharton/butterknife) library.